Defining a future role for the OPV

 will be hosted by the Spanish Navy in 2019.

 With the EU NAVFOR Headquarters moving from the UK to Rota Naval Base in Cadiz Spain, the conference will provide a timely opportunity to engage with senior officers involved in this mission as well as see the expertise of the conference's industrial partner, Cluster Maritimo Naval Cadiz.
-In advancing these discussions, the 2019 edition will acknowledge an increasingly complex maritime security environment; an environment which demands an updated assessment of the role of the OPV
+In advancing these discussions, OPV International 2019 will acknowledge an increasingly complex maritime security environment; an environment which demands an updated assessment of the role of the OPV platform itself.

-platform itself.
-Indeed, the need to understand the potential roles across the spectrum of conflict is growing in such a complex environment - should for instance the OPV
+across the spectrum of conflict is growing in this increasingly complex environment.
+Should the OPV

 Join us in September 2019 as we work to maximise situational awareness, upgrade inherent baseline capability and deliver a continuous patrol function for the OPV